Page Content:

 File History is a built-in utility for Windows users to back up different versions of files in folders such as Libraries, Desktop, Documents, and Contacts.
 Every created backup will be saved to a selected backup drive.
 And once set up, File History will start to save copies of selected content on a regular time base.

 Although it is a Windows-designed feature, File History is not perfect.
 Some users report that they have received error messages while using the File History.
-In this article, we will collect several of the very common File History not working problems and show you how to fix them by yourself.
+In this article, we will collect several of the very common File History not working problems and show you how to fix them with stepwise guides.

 File History Not Working with Various Error Messages